suffolklibraries/lgc/content/collections/events/guided-walk-06-05.md

     content:
       -
         type: text
-        text: "Join one of our Wardens for a morning walk around the reserve.
-Learn about the history and ecology of the Reserve, and how our team manages it for the benefit of its wildlife and people.\_"
+        text: 'Discover the iconic song of the nightingale as these spring visitors return to Lackford Lakes.'
   -
     type: paragraph
     attrs: